 If the point of interest in on the left, it breaks our flow and can cause tension.
 Read our article here on the breakdown of Alfred’s work.

 A great tip that we can take from Bresson is to try and find a likeness in your image.

-The diagonals in the example here go from left to right, the way our eyes move over an image or text.
+The diagonals in the example here go from left to right.
+It is the same way our (Western) eyes move over an image or text.

-Breaking The Mould
+Breaking The Mold

 They might sound like rules, and, heck, we even call them rules.
 But, these compositions are more like guidelines.

 Others are more modern, a new take on an old, describable ideology.

-Of course you wont get into trouble if you photograph through a tilted camera.
+Of course, you won’t get into trouble if you photograph through a tilted camera.
 There is no composition police.

 A central composition can work really well.
-It helps to isolate the subject, utilising negative space around them.
-All eyes go from the edges to the subject in the centre.
+It helps to isolate the subject, utilizing negative space around them.

 You also show the subject or object off in a symmetrical way, which is powerful enough.

 It is also what gets your message out there.
 There is only one ‘you’, and there is no one like you.
 You are the sum of all your experiences.